 You can even see this happening in big organizations.
 Most of the time is devoted to protecting the cake, innovation stagnates as every eye focuses on the cake, while a new wave of small companies (some might call them startups) are taking over, beating big established brands with a “nothing to lose” attitude.

 The cake is a lie

 We’ve all been in those situations where all we wanted is change.
 Move across the world, start a new career or pivot the product into a much needed new direction.

 THE CAKE IS A LIE — Roughly translates to “your promised reward is merely a fictitious motivator”.
 Popularized by the game “Portal” via Urban Dictionary

 Every time I’m stuck, I like to imagine this big cake right in front of me.

 Am I protecting the cake again?
 Or are there any real reasons for me not to make the change?

 In the end, the cake is a lie.
 The cake is just an embodiment of what we believe is important to us.
 There is no value in protecting a cake no one can eat.
-Happiness will either result out of eating the cake, or baking a cake but never by protecting it.
+Happiness will come from either baking or eating the cake, but never from protecting it.